Newman Townsend

-Early years
+Early life

 Newman Townsend was born on May 1, 1882, in Raynham, North Carolina, to the reverend Jackson Townsend and his wife Sarah Melissa Oliver.
 The Townsend family had emigrated from the parish of Raynham in Norfolk, England.

 University of North Carolina

 Townsend graduated from the University of North Carolina in 1905, and was a prominent member of its football team, selected for All-Southern teams in 1904.
-John Longer de Saulles disputed those who would call his year lucky, "Townsend, of Carolina, has attrackted (sic) more attention than any Southern end during the season.
+John Longer de Saulles disputed those who would call his year lucky, "Townsend, of Carolina, has attracted (sic) more attention than any Southern end during the season.
 It was Townsend's work for Carolina that defeated Virginia Polytechnic and it was his good office that took advantage of Pollard misplay in Richmond, giving Carolina her touchdown.
 These accidents happen repeatedly only with those who are playing up to the limit, and while the newspapers may call his playing accidental, it is impossible to disassociate these accidents from earnest intelligent and successful endeavors."